NASCAR’s Brandon Brown to be sponsored by LGBCoin in 2022 season - NewsBreak

 “I’m excited to welcome @LGBcoin_io aboard my No. 68 Chevrolet Camaro as our 2022 NASCAR Xfinity Series full season primary partner!” he wrote.

-Brown recently told the New York Times that he had “zero desire to be involved in politics,” adding: “Our whole navigation is, you want to appeal to everybody, because, all in all, everybody is a consumer.”Man who told Biden ‘let’s go Brandon’ goes on Bannon’s podcast, touts Trump
+Brown recently told the New York Times that he had “zero desire to be involved in politics,” adding: “Our whole navigation is, you want to appeal to everybody, because, all in all, everybody is a consumer.”‘Let’s go, Brandon’ merchandise sold in new stores

 A press release announcing the sponsorship deal claimed it will promote “positivity and unity, grounded in a strong belief of the American dream.”